Heartfelt tribute as family killed in Picton crash named

 Early reports suggested the van had crossed the centreline before hitting the truck.

-The family, however, contest this and are eager to see the result of an investigation.
+The family are eager to see the results of an investigation to gain understanding of what might have happened.

 David said his brother Pedro was grief-stricken after hearing his partner and child were dead.